iakashpaul/iakashpaul.github.io/about.md

 layout: single
 author_profile: true
 ---
 Hey there!
-I'm an ML engineer who also prototypes a lot of electronics(finishing up a Qlock Two clock currently).
+I'm an ML engineer who also prototypes a lot(finishing up a Qlock Two clock currently).

-I've previously built UAVs with cellular control, video-streaming apps using WebRTC, worked on a crowdfunded tele-presence solution & built articulated 5 DoF arms.
-I'm also working on creating LLM powered digital assistants & droids(like Chappie/TARS) to help around various tasks.
+I've previously built UAVs with cellular control, video-calling apps using WebRTC, worked on a crowdfunded tele-presence solution & built a 3D printed 5 DoF arm during undergrad.
+I'm also making LLM powered digital assistants & droids(like Chappie/TARS), to help around with various tasks.

-- Watch more about the things I make on [YouTube](https://www.youtube.com/@iAkashPaul) or check out ML work on [HuggingFace](https://huggingface.co/iAkashPaul)
+- Watch more about the things I make on [YouTube](https://www.youtube.com/@iAkashPaul)
+- Check out my ML work on [HuggingFace](https://huggingface.co/iAkashPaul)

-- Got a project or idea in mind to work on?
+Got a project or idea in mind to work on?
 Hit me up on Twitter!

 Cheers!

 Akash